Pesto Shrimp Pasta

 How Should I Cook the Shrimp?

 Believe it or not, this recipe calls for baked shrimp!
 Yes…simply heat the oven to 325ºF; place cleaned, deveined shrimp in an oven-proof dish; season shrimp with Old Bay Seasoning; add melted butter and minced garlic to the shrimp.
-Stir it all together, then bake uncovered till the shrimp are pink.
+Stir it all together, then bake uncovered till the shrimp are pink, about 5 – 8 minutes.

 Baking shrimp is not a traditional method, but I find the shrimp don’t taste as “water-logged” and they retain more flavor.